-- Require that the Academic Achievement indicator include a student's grade level proficiency on the State math and reading/ELA tests, but also allow a State to include student's performance above or below grade level proficiency, so long as: - A school receives less credit for the students who are not proficient than for students who are proficient or exceeding proficiency; and - The credit a school receives for students exceeding proficient does not fully compensate for the students who are not yet proficient. - Remove the requirement that the Academic Achievement indicator equally weight reading/ELA and math scores. - Clarify that the ELP indicator must be aligned with the applicable timelines within the maximum State-determined number of years for each EL to attain ELP. - Change the requirements regarding the school quality or student success indicator to require that each measure of school quality or student success is supported by research that high performance or improvement on such measure is likely to increase student learning (e.g., grade point average, credit accumulation, advanced coursework performance) or, for high schools, is likely to improve graduation rates, postsecondary enrollment, postsecondary persistence or completion, or career readiness.

-- Remove the requirement that each measure used within an indicator be used no more than once in the accountability system. - Maintain that super-subgroups can only be used in addition to, and not as a substitute for, the use of the disaggregated subgroups required by the statute.

-Participation in Assessments and the Annual Measure of Achievement
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations A school receives less credit for the students who are not proficient than for students who are proficient or exceeding proficiency; and The credit a school receives for students exceeding proficient does not fully compensate for the students who are not yet proficient.
+Indicator weights Required that the Academic Achievement indicator equally weight reading/language arts and math scores.
+Remove the requirement that the Academic Achievement indicator equally weight reading/ELA and math scores.
+School Quality Indicator Required that school quality and student success indicators be supported by research demonstrating that progress on the indicator(s) is likely to increase student achievement or the high school graduation rate.
+Change the requirements regarding the school quality or student success indicator to require that each measure of school quality or student success is supported by research that high performance or improvement on such measure is likely to increase student learning (e.g., grade point average, credit accumulation, advanced coursework performance) or, for high schools, is likely to improve graduation rates, postsecondary enrollment, postsecondary persistence or completion, or career readiness.
+Multiple Use of Indicators Required that each measure used within an indicator be used no more than once to annually differentiate schools.
+Remove the requirement that each measure used within an indicator be used no more than once in the accountability system.
+Indicator use for differentiation Required that all academic proficiency indicators and school quality or student success indicators aid in the meaningful differentiation of schools.
+Same Participation in Assessments and the Annual I Measure of Achievement

-Summary of the proposed regulations: The proposed regulations presented four options for how a State must factor the 95 percent assessment participation rate requirement into its system for differentiating school performance if a school fails to assess 95 percent of students (as a whole or in any subgroup): 1) the school must receive a lower summative performance rating (see below); 2) the school must receive the lowest performance level on the accountability system's academic achievement indicator; 3) the school must be identified for Targeted Support and Improvement; or 4) another, equally rigorous State-determined action that will result in a similar action for the school and will improve the school's participation rate.
-The proposed regulations also required that a school not meeting the 95 percent requirement implement an improvement plan, developed with stakeholders, that includes one or more strategies for improving the participation rate, and which is approved and monitored by the local educational agency (LEA).
-Lastly, LEAs with a significant number or percentage of schools missing the 95 percent requirement must also develop improvement plans.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations Options for Participation Accountability The proposed regulations presented four options for how a State must factor the 95 percent assessment participation rate requirement into its system for differentiating school performance if a school fails to assess 95 percent of students (as a whole or in any subgroup): 1) the school must receive a lower summative performance rating (see below); 2) the school must receive the lowest performance level on the accountability system's academic achievement indicator; 3) the school must be identified for Targeted Support and Improvement; or 4) another, equally rigorous State-determined action that will result in a similar action for the school and will improve the school's participation rate.
+Change the 4th option for how a State must factor the 95 percent assessment participation rate requirement into its system for differentiating school performance if a school fails to assess 95 percent of students (as a whole or in any subgroup).
+The State may use another State-determined action or set of actions that is sufficiently rigorous to improve the school's participation rate, compared to "equally rigorous," as required in the NPRM.
+Participation improvement plan Required that a school not meeting the 95 percent requirement implement an improvement plan, developed with stakeholders, that includes one or more strategies for improving the participation rate, and which is approved and monitored by the local educational agency (LEA).
+LEAs with a significant number or percentage of schools missing the 95 percent requirement must also develop improvement plans.
+Same Student Subgroups Super-Subgroups The proposed regulations clarified that "super- subgroups" cannot be used in lieu of individual student subgroups, and that "students from major racial and ethnic groups" means students from each of those groups.
+Same